 Bangkok to Chiang Rai by Bus

-Buses to Chiang Rai leave from Bangkok’s Northern Bus Terminal also known as Chatuchak.
+Buses to Chiang Rai leave from Bangkok’s Northern Bus Terminal also known as Mo Chit.
 To get there, take the BTS to Mo Chit station or MRT to Kamphaeng Phet station and from there by motorcycle taxi to the bus terminal (40-60 Baht) or city bus no. 3 (8 Baht).
-A metered taxi from Sukhumvit and Siam will cost about 130 Baht, from Khaosan about 150 Baht.
+A metered taxi from Sukhumvit or Siam will cost about 130 Baht, from Khaosan about 150 Baht.

 There aren’t as many departures to Chiang Rai as compared to Chiang Mai, buses leave approximately every 2 to 3 hours throughout the day and there are also overnight services available that allow you to save both time and money for one night accommodation if you are on a holiday.